IneshV/Comp333final/README.md

 - **Voice Cloning Engine**: Implement a deep learning model capable of analyzing and replicating a person's voice with a small sample size.
 - **PDF Reading Capability**: Integrate the voice cloning engine to convert text from PDFs into spoken audio, maintaining the original speaker's voice characteristics.
 - **Web Platform**: Develop a user-friendly website that allows users to upload voice samples and PDFs, and receive audio outputs.
-- **iOS Application**: If project scope and time permit, create an iOS app to provide mobile access to our services.

 ## Stakeholders and Intended Users
 The intended users of the AI-Persona Audio Generator are individuals who seek a personalized auditory experience, such as listening to books or documents in a familiar voice.
 Pre-requisites for users include the ability to provide clear voice recordings for the initial training phase.